ubcxzhang/KRS/README.md

     ├── result
     │ 	 ├── csv files
-    │ 	 │ 	 ├── ccle.csv		    # cmap analysis result from pubchem websit
+    │ 	 │ 	 ├── ccle.csv		    # cmap analysis result from PubChem website
     │ 	 │ 	 ├── gdsc.csv		    # cmap analysis result from pubchem websit
-    │ 	 │ 	 ├── xx1gene(up-down).csv		    # geneselected gene using to do cmap analysis
+    │ 	 │ 	 ├── xx1gene(up-down).csv		    # geneselected gene using to do Cmap analysis
-    │ 	 │ 	 └── xx2gene(up-down).csv		    # geneselected gene using to do cmap analysis
+    │ 	 │ 	 └── xx2gene(up-down).csv		    # geneselected gene using to do Cmap analysis
     │ 	 └── rda files
     │ 	     ├── bias.abs.GDSCtrain.rda		    # mse and bias result of 5 models
-    │ 	     ├── drug7_gene1067.rda		    # preprocessed data for modeling
+    │ 	     ├── drug7_gene1067.rda		    # preprocessed data for modelling
     │ 	     ├── enrithmentplot.rda		    # result of the enrichment analysis from string website
-    │ 	     └── selectedgene.rda		    # result of gene selection using to do enrichment analysis on the string website
+    │ 	     └── selectedgene.rda		    # result of gene selection used to do enrichment analysis on the string website

 </details>
 <details><summary>figure</summary>